Quality requirements for disability service providers

 Home Care Standards apply to:

-- the South Australian HACC Program and Commonwealth HACC Program
+- the South Australian HACC Program and federal HACC Program

 - the National Respite for Carers Program (NRCP).

-Providers receiving HACC funding from both the state and the commonwealth have a single Home Care Standards review covering both funding sources.
+Providers receiving HACC funding from both the state and federal have a single Home Care Standards review covering both funding sources.
 This review is required every three years.

 There are three methods of review.